alankrantas/microbit-micropython-cookbook/guide/00-Introduction.md

-# Python Guide on micro:bit - Introduction
+# Python Guide on BBC micro:bit 00: Introduction

 ## About this guide